d556f8/juku-CLang/README.md

 # juku-CLang
 This Programs created by Visual Studio 2019
-C Language Theory and Grammer
+Study C Language Theory and Grammer in institute Academy

 when compile on VScode(GCC), it couldn't compile source maybe header file not included IDK im noob